DGKSK8LIFE/News-Article-Templating-System/README.md

 [Checklist](checklist.md)

-## Architecture Visualization (will be updated eventually to show this app's specific architecture)
+## Architecture Visualization (will be updated eventually to show system's specific applications of architecture)

 ### MVC (Model View Controller)